-I gained my BA (Hons) at Royal Holloway, University of London and my PhD on Wales and the Crusades in the Twelfth and Thirteenth Centuries at the University of Wales, Aberystwyth.
+I gained my BA (Hons) at Royal Holloway in 2002, University of London and my PhD on Wales and the Crusades in the Twelfth and Thirteenth Centuries at the University of Wales, Aberystwyth, in 2007.

 I have previosuly taught at Aberystwyth University and the University of Wales, Lampeter

 Faculty Research Degrees Committee (Jan-April 2018)

 Nations and Civilisations Research Cluster

 I am able to offer postgraduate supervision (MA, MRes, MPhil or PhD) in the following subject areas:

 PhD students (in progress)

 Christie Majaros, 'The Function of Hospitaller Houses in England, Ireland, Scotland and Wales', PhD Cardiff, 2016